akalamiotis/vbadat/README.md

 # vbadat
-Import, analyse and visualise text file using VBA
+This project aims to provide a simple way to import multiple text files using VBA.